YashS29/Multi-Theme-Switcher-App/README.md

 A React-based web application with a dynamic theme switcher that allows users to select from three distinct themes.
 Each theme offers a completely different visual experience with unique colors, fonts, layouts, and spacing.

+🔗 Live Demo
+You can view the live deployed version of the project here:
+Live Application – Multi Theme Switcher App

 ## 🎨 Features

 ### Theme System